There is no denying that Toronto is one of Canada’s best places to live. The real estate market is doing well; we share the facts below.

 Buying a pre-construction home may cost half that price.
 So you pay less to enjoy the amenities and fantastic community benefits.

-With a resale, you’ll have to put down a significant amount at once, but with a newbuild pre-construction home, it’s a different story.
+You’ll have to put down a significant amount at once with a resale, but it’s a different story with a newbuild pre-construction home.

 Typically, the deposit is at least 15% to 20% of the purchase price, which makes sense since the developer needs money for construction.